systematic-magic/storage4pmc/issue_pack_store_rules.rst

 ..
 Note::

-    Naming of issue package here is the same as for "Initial package upload" scenario.
+    Naming of issue package here is the same as for :ref:`"Initial package upload"<initial_upload>` scenario.

 Issue package files should be named in accordance with PMC guidelines.